Kandy-IO/kandy-distant-vdi/mac/README.md

 - `~/Library/Application Support/Kandy/logs`
 - `~/Library/Application Support/Kandy/cache`

+On M1, you can run the DistantBrowser executable with the `openOnly` flag.
+This is so that the initial one-time loading of the CEF library, which may take a several seconds, can happen.

 Congratulations!
 You have built, signed, installed and configured the KandyDistant plugin for Citrix Workspace App on MacOS!